cognitedata/jetfire-cli/README.md

 # Either this or apiKey is required
 # The client credentials to be used in the transformation
 authentication:
+  # The following are explicit values, not environment variables
   tokenUrl: "https://my-idp.com/oauth2/token"
   scopes:
     - https://bluefield.cognitedata.com/.default